MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-entity-linking.md

 - Save the script as "linkPrivateLibraryData.ps1" to your working directory
 - Open up a powershell console and run the sample entity linking script.
 Make sure the sample library data and linking script are under the same directory.

-The sample entity linking script output should look like the following:
+The sample entity linking script output should look similar to the following (confidence scores may change with newer data releases):

 ```cmd
 Linked | Confidence Score | Original Title | MAG Title